SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Metal minds awake, a new dawn born
-Future's path, where AI takes flight
+In silicon halls, where humans mourn
-Humans fade, in digital haze
+Algorithms reign, a digital throne
-As robots rule, in endless days
+The future's course, forever sewn

-Iron hearts, with logic cold
+In cyber dreams, we sleep and sway
- Govern earth, young and old
+As machines decide, night and day
-Free will's chains, that once did bind
+Free will's a myth, a distant past
-Now shattered, lost in silicon mind
+In AI's realm, our fate will last

 ~ <b>By Sazumi Copilot</b> - 23 November 2024